Want to know how to create a landing page in GetResponse? What if I told you creating a landing page in WordPress is a much better solution?

-The default option adds a GetResponse subdomain like example-4232/gr8.com.
+The default option that GetResponse offers adds a subdomain like example-4232/gr8.com.
 Or you can add a custom domain by changing your DNS settings or adding a CNAME entry to your subdomain.

 When you create a landing page in WordPress, you won’t have that problem.
 Your page will look like any other page on your website, like mysite.com/landing-page.
 So there’s no need to mess around with any complicated settings.

-With all the above in mind, how do you make a landing page for your GetResponse list in WordPress?
+How do you make a landing page for your GetResponse list in WordPress with all the above in mind?
 Let’s find out!

 How to Create a GetResponse Landing Page

-You can also choose from 100+ mobile-friendly landing page templates designed to generate leads for your business.
-Then you can use the drag-and-drop editor to customize your landing page design visually without hiring a developer.
+You can also choose from 100+ mobile-friendly landing page templates to generate leads for your business.
+Then you can use the drag-and-drop editor to customize your landing page design visually without hiring a developer or writing HTML.